-A scientific trial in patients with extremely crippling IBS revealed that Bacillus coagulans usage enhanced the quality of life ratings by more than 20% and decreased the frequency of bloating episodes an astonishing 30-fold compared to placebo treatment.
+A scientific trial in patients with extremely crippling IBS revealed that Bacillus coagulans usage enhanced the quality of life ratings by more than 20%.
+It also decreased the frequency of bloating episodes by an astonishing 30-fold compared to placebo treatment.

 Bacillus coagulans also reduced other common IBS symptoms, like nausea, frequent bowel movements, and lethargy significantly.

 7. Saccharomyces boulardii

 Saccharomyces boulardii is a nonpathogenic yeast that, when lyophilized, colonizes the gut and withstands bile salts.
 (An essential property considering that it has to surpass some extreme digestive conditions).